mehran-ag/BioMLVerify/README.md

 # BioMLVerify
+BioML: A Tool for Verifying Biological Models

-This code is a tool to verify biological models written in XML format.
+This tool verifies biological models written in XML format, focusing on:
+    Mass conservation
+    Charge conservation

-The code investigates mass conservation, charge conservation and thermodynamic compatibility of reaction networks in SBML and CellML models.
+    Thermodynamic compatibility of reaction networks

+It supports models in both SBML and CellML formats.

+Supported Reaction Types
-Currently, the code can check reactions governed by Mass Action law.
+    Currently, the tool can check reactions governed by the Law of Mass Action.

+Conservation Checks
-If the species in the reaction are annotated by ChEBI codes, mass and charge conservations can be checked automatically.
-Otherwise, there is an alternative method os manually assigning chemical elements or chemical moeities for mass conservation check.
-Charge can also be added to charged species if they have a charge, otherwise it will be considered zero.
+    Automatic check: If reaction species are annotated with ChEBI codes, mass and charge conservation are checked automatically.
+    Manual check: If ChEBI codes are not available, chemical elements or moieties can be assigned manually for mass conservation.
+Charges can also be assigned manually; unassigned species are assumed to have zero charge.

+Usage
-To use the tool, an instance of BioML object must be created.
+    To use the tool:
+        Create an instance of the BioML object. bioml = BioML()

-Using BioML instance, the model can be read and verified easily by only using two functions: read_file and verify_model.
+        Use just two functions to read and verify a model: bioml.read_file(folder_path="C:/my folder", file_name="model_file.xml")
+            # or
+            bioml.read_file(folder_path="C:/my folder", file_name="model_file.cellml")

+            bioml.verify_model(printing = True)